Roger Clarke's Web-Site

 A recent proposal endeavours to address these weaknesses.
 Wall et al. (2015) describe an approach that they say they have based on Habermasian strains of critical discourse analysis (CDA).
 Their starting-point is that "the information systems (IS) discipline is subject to ideological hegemony" (p.258).
 By `ideological hegemony' the authors mean "the conscious or unconscious domination of the thought patterns and worldviews of a discipline or subdiscipline that become ingrained in the epistemological beliefs and theoretical assumptions embedded in scientific discourse (Fleck, 1979; Foucault, 1970; Kuhn, 2012)".
 They argue that "ideologies can be harmful to individuals who are disadvantaged or marginalized by them, and they can be problematic to scientific research because they represent blind spots" (p.258), and hence that "review papers [should] ... challenge ideological assumptions by critically assessing taken-for-granted assumptions" (p.257).
 The authors propose a seven-step process for critical discourse analysis (pp. 265-9).

 All of the forms of content analysis outlined in this and the previous sub-section have relevance to the present purpose.
-However, the first four do not extend beyond exposition to critique.
-The fifth, on the other hand, adopts the 'critical theory research' tradition, and exhorts the righting of perceived wrongs to disadvantaged or marginalised individuals that arise from ideological assumptions adopted by designers.
+However, most do not extend beyond exposition to critique.
+The approach of Wall et al, (2015), on the other hand, adopts the 'critical theory research' tradition, and exhorts the righting of perceived wrongs to disadvantaged or marginalised individuals that arise from ideological assumptions adopted by designers.
 The scope of the critical analysis of published works research technique is intended to encompass not only critical theory research, but also research undertaken within the positivist and interpretivist traditions.
 It is therefore necessary to take care in applying the ideas embodied within critical discourse analysis, in order to avoid embedding commitment to social causes.

 The emphasis on 'systematic' literature reviews (SLR) noted earlier has itself been subjected to criticism, in that it "suppresses aspects of quality in research and scholarship that are at least as important as clarity, countability and accountability - such as intertextual connectivity, critique, interest, expertise, independence, tacit knowledge, chance encounters with new ideas, and dialogic interactions between researcher, 'literature' and 'data'" (MacLure 2005, p.394).
 More substantially, Boell & Cecez-Kecmanovic (2015) argue that the literature on the SLR technique has effectively kidnapped the term 'systematic'.
 It has linked with the notion 'systematic' the requirements that literature review must necessarily begin with a clearly-defined research question, and that its results must evidence or must deliver rigour, objectivity, replicability, and absence of bias.
 Boell & Cecez-Kecmanovic contend firstly that these are not necessarily delivered by SLR, and secondly that, even if they are attainable, they are, for some forms of research, undesirable and harmful.